Minnehaha Park (Minneapolis): Minnehaha Creek and Falls

 Erosion within the last century has resulted in a falls that is fairly narrowly channeled and vigorous, notably after a heavy rain.
 Photographs of the waterfall from the 19th century show a much wider, curtain like character to the falls.
 When the creek is dry, the older, much-broader ledge can be observed.
 If there were sufficient interest and funding, some remedial work could theoretically restore the 19th-century appearance of the falls.

 Due to extremely cold winter temperatures, the falls freeze, creating a dramatic cascade of ice that can last well into the spring.
-If there is a rain shortage in the autumn, the falls may virtually dry up.
-In the summer, especially in the rainy months of June and July, the flow can be surprisingly forceful.
+If there is a drought, the falls may virtually dry up.
+During high water conditions, the flow of the creek can be hazardous.